viktormail-ha/Lilygo-T5-4.7-WeatherStation/README.md

 - Added wind gust display with a dynamic icon
 - Added a dynamic cloudiness icon
 - Added the ability to display atmospheric pressure in mmHg
+- Fixed snowfall chart (it didn’t work in my case in the original firmware)
+- Fixed weather icon display (for example, Overcast Clouds previously showed a sun icon; now it correctly shows overcast clouds).
 - Reworked weather icons; for precipitation three icon levels are used:
   - light precipitation – 2 snowflakes or raindrops
   - moderate precipitation – 3 snowflakes or raindrops